annaguo-bios/annaguo-bios.github.io/_posts/2024-01-05-functional-convergence.md

-> I was trying to figure out how von Mise expansion and the Donsker condition helps with establishing the asymptotic results of statistical estimators.
+> The terms "von Mise expansion" and "Donsker" appear quite often in estimation problem.
+I was trying to figure out what they are and how they help with establishing the asymptotic results of statistical estimators.
 For this purpose, I turned to two wonderful books "‘von Mises Calculus for Statistical Functionals" by Fernholz and "Introduction to Empirical Processes and Semiparametric Inference" by Kosorok.
 This post is my attempted summary of some contents from those books.
+I also refered to the review paper by Edward H. Kennedy (2022), which offers a great overall picture of the efficiancy theory.